adtork/Lab-Azure-Virtual-Network-Manager/README.md

 ## Commands

 Currently it looks like both CLI/PS commands are incomplete for AVNM.
-At this time, the labs steps here will be via Azure Portal Only
+At this time, the labs steps here will be mostly Azure portal, with some mix of CLI.

 ## Mesh
 1. Create the AVNM Instance